mariannabeaute/older_project/README.md

 # older_project
-This is an old project.
+This is an old project using Liam Quigley's pizza data.
+Liam ordered pizza around NYC for the course of one year.
+I .
+- cleaned, and examined the data
+- created pivot tables and graphs
+- prepared a presentation